Avephax/Avephax-Obsidian-Vault/Functional Thinking.md

 Forms are factors, and follow Functions are actions you can control.
 - **Layer 1** - Identify, Define, and Link Functions
 1. Define (by asking why, what, where, how, who) a function controlling the form, or the form controlled by a function.
-2. Recursively find forms within the definition and define those forms next to functions to find those forms to define.
+2. Recursively find forms within the definition and define those forms and their functions to find those forms to define.
 - **Layer 2** - Replacing Functions in any Problem
 3. Use an antonym for any function to replace any negative functions and identify new forms within.
-4. Recursively replace functions of the desired outcome (form) with synonyms (hyponyms and hypernyms) and find the forms within to define.
+4. Recursively define synonyms in the functions of the form with  (hyponyms and hypernyms) and define forms within to replace.
 - **Layer 3** - Add Functions together into a Feedback Loop
 5. Write down, combine, extrapolate and repeat the similar and/or opposite functions and forms you can apply within and between any and all loop(s).